Lighthouses of Northern Cyprus

 and Google has a satellite

 view.
+The Coastal Safety Directorate has a photo showing some work in progress on the tower.
 This is the landfall light for Mağusa (Famagusta), the principal

 port on the east coast of Cyprus.
 During medieval times, the city was one